-You can request 100-Gbps connections at any of the locations listed on Choosing colocation facility locations.
+You can request 100-Gbps connections at any of the locations listed in All colocation facilities.

 Dedicated Interconnect, Partner Interconnect, Direct Peering, and Carrier Peering can all help you optimize egress traffic from your VPC network and reduce your egress costs.
 Cloud VPN by itself does not reduce egress costs.

 You can use Cloud Interconnect with Private Google Access for on-premises hosts so that on-premises hosts can use internal IP addresses rather than external IP addresses to reach Google APIs and services.
 For more information, see Private access options for services in the VPC documentation.